 Help spread awareness for build reproducibility

-Please help us spread the word, asking CoinPayments - Crypto Wallet for Bitcoin/Altcoins to support verifiable builds via their Twitter!
+Please help us spread the word discussing the risks of centralized custodians with CoinPayments - Crypto Wallet for Bitcoin/Altcoins via their Twitter!

 Do your own research!

 Try out searching for "lost bitcoins", "stole my money" or "scammers" together with the wallet's name, even if you think the wallet is generally trustworthy.
 For all the bigger wallets you will find accusations.
 Make sure you understand why they were made and if you are comfortable with the provider's reaction.

 The description is not very clear but sounds a bit like this app is custodial.

 Their website is mainly about payment integrations for merchants but also has a page dedicated to the mobile apps which is not very detailed but our guess for now is that

 Now you can easily access your CoinPayments account to send and receive coins, accept POS payments in person, and exchange many of our coins anywhere you have internet access.